Canales Investigation: Background

 The 1910 Mexican Revolution had raised tensions along the border of Texas and Mexico.
 Immigration into the southern US states from Mexico rose, with nearly one million Mexicans entering the United States at the turn of the century.
 Land redistribution efforts in Mexico made Anglo-Americans nervous about disputed land claims between the United States and Mexico.
 This tension, mixed with fears that Mexico would side with Germany in the first World War, created extraordinary tension on the border.

-Texas Governor James Edward Ferguson nearly doubled the size of the ranger force, from 13 to 24 men, from 1913 to 1916.
+Texas Governor James E. Ferguson nearly doubled the size of the ranger force, from 13 to 24 men, from 1913 to 1916.
 With rumors of an organized insurrection and word of the Mexican insurrectionist Plan de San Diego spread, the governor declared a punishment of execution of insurrectionists.
 The Texas Rangers thus began a campaign of racial profiling and ethnic violence against Mexicans in Texas.
 One Texas judge, James Wells, estimated in later testimony that Texas officers and vigilantes were responsible for the executions of up to 300 Mexican men in just two counties.
 The Texas Rangers and hundreds of other temporary military police known as "Loyalty Rangers" may have killed between 300 and 5,000 Mexican and Tejano men through 1919.
 Widespread claims of abuse of authority and vigilantism would spark the investigation of the Texas Rangers by Jose Tomas Canales in 1919.

 House Bill 5

-Representative José Tomás Canales, the only Hispanic state lawmaker in Texas at the time, introduced legislation to regulate Ranger activity after He had been threatened by a Ranger, Frank Hamer, in the course of an investigation.
+Representative José Tomás Canales, the only Hispanic state lawmaker in Texas at the time, introduced legislation to regulate Ranger activity after he had been threatened by a Ranger, Frank Hamer, in the course of an investigation.
 Canales wrote a formal letter to Texas Governor William P. Hobby, who promised an investigation.
 Hamer was forced to apologize but was not removed.

 After the incident, Canales introduced legislation, House Bill 5, which would, among other measures, limit the number of Texas Rangers to 24 officers, increase pay and professionalism (with requirements for age and prior service).
 It also called for Rangers to hand over prisoners to local authorities immediately, rather than detain them.
 Discussion of the bill inspired heated and emotional rhetoric in defense of the Rangers, with Canales making charges that the group was responsible for the abuse of prisoners and a number of murders.

 During the debate, Adjutant General James A. Harley intervened to request an investigation into the "motives that actuate men to make complaint" and intended an investigation into Canales and those who were perceived as impugning the reputation of the Ranger Force but also to articulate a final argument in defense of the force's existence.